Matt's Magical Finance Plan for 20- and 30-somethings

 This is the most difficult step in this entire post.
 It’s harder the less money you make, but it’s hard for everyone.
 Essentially, you need to cut “discretionary spending” (eating out, new clothes for fashion’s sake, the latest greatest video games, expensive alcohol and drug habits, cable TV) until your expenses are below your income; if that doesn’t work, you may need to take some steps to lower your fixed expenses (get a cheaper apartment, share an apartment, learn to cook at home, eat rice and beans for a few meals a week, switch to a cheaper phone provider) in order to get there.
 For some people this step is not possible until they can get a better job, but it’s a lot less likely that this is the case for you than you think.

-See more: Total Money Makeover; The Millionaire Next Door
+See more: You Need a Budget; The Millionaire Next Door

 2. Create a “Dead Car” Emergency Fund